 - a breach of the fiduciary's duty; and

-- the knowing participation of the non-fiduciary in the breach.29
+- the knowing participation of the non-fiduciary in the breach.35

 Such aiding and abetting claims are often based on alleged conflicts of interest by a financial adviser, especially if that conflict was not fully disclosed to the board.
-However, advisers and other third parties are under no duty 'to prevent directors from breaching their duty of care'.30 The greatest risk for third parties alleged to have aided and abetted a board's breaches of its duties arises when the board itself is not liable on exculpation grounds, potentially leaving the third party alone in the case as the only defendant with potential liability.31
+However, advisers and other third parties are under no duty to prevent directors from breaching their duty of care.36 The greatest risk for third parties alleged to have aided and abetted a board's breaches of its duties arises when the board itself is not liable on exculpation grounds, potentially leaving the third party alone in the case as the only defendant with potential liability.37

 Most M&A lawsuits brought by the shareholders (or, in the post-closing phase, former shareholders) of a selling company are brought as direct actions (often as class actions).
-Certain procedural requirements must be met in order for a class action to proceed in either state or federal court.
-Each state has its own requirements, but Rule 23 is generally more strict than state requirements, which tend to be modelled on the federal rule.
+Certain procedural requirements must be met for a class action to proceed in either state or federal court.
+Each state has its own requirements, but Rule 23 is generally stricter than state requirements, which tend to be modelled on the federal rule.
 Rule 23 requires:

 - a proper class definition;